 Managing Director, Connected Leadership

-Heather is a Managing Director at Koya Leadership Partners, one of the nation’s leading executive search firms.
-At Koya, Heather manages the Connected Leadership practice, which provides strategic consulting for leaders to help them build more meaningful reputations around their larger purpose.
+Heather Campion is a Managing Director for Koya Partners, part of the Diversified Search Group.
+Campion manages the Connected Leadership practice, which provides strategic consulting for leaders to help them build more meaningful reputations around their larger purpose.
 This includes developing and connecting them with influential networks and building affinity with key stakeholders in order to achieve greater impact and business success.

-Heather was the first woman to serve as CEO of the John F. Kennedy Library Foundation, and subsequently founded and led Mount Vernon Strategies.
-Previously, Heather spent many years in banking.
-She was Executive VP of Corporate Affairs at Citizens Financial Group and later became Chief Administrative Officer at Northeast Bancorp, where she co-founded ableBanking, an innovative online savings division with a charitable affinity program.
+Campion was the first woman to serve as CEO of the John F. Kennedy Library Foundation, and subsequently founded and led Mount Vernon Strategies.
+Previously, she spent many years in banking.
+She served as Executive Vice President of Corporate Affairs at Citizens Financial Group, and later took on the role of Chief Administrative Officer at Northeast Bancorp, where she co-founded ableBanking, an innovative online savings division with a charitable affinity program.

-Heather began her career in politics and government, first serving in the Carter White House and subsequently joining Harvard’s Kennedy School, where she held many leadership positions throughout its early development.
+Campion began her career in politics and government, first serving in the Carter White House and subsequently joining Harvard’s Kennedy School, where she held many leadership positions throughout its early development.
 She was the Kennedy School’s first Director of Public Liaison, and, early on, helped build the Center for Business and Government.
 She also led the JFK Jr. Forum and was Associate Director of the Institute of Politics.
-Heather has had key roles in many presidential campaigns throughout her career, most recently working on the podium operation at the 2016 Democratic National Convention.